I field calls from family members all the time who are at odds – not so much with the addict or alcoholic – but with members of their own family.

-Even as a professional interventionist with a long-standing track record of success with other people’s families, when it came to intervening on one of my own family members, I found myself in the same position you might be in, trying to wrench other family members around to my viewpoint which I was certain was the correct one.
+Even as a professional interventionist with a long-standing track record of success, when it came to intervening on one of my own, I found myself in the same position you might be in, trying to wrench others around to my viewpoint which I was certain was the correct one.

-This argument is easier to make.
+That argument is easier to make.
 A good program doesn’t actually address any specific drug, it addresses the person; in any event, don’t let someone else talk to you in a compromising your own integrity.
 Simply because you respect someone doesn’t mean they’re able to confront the problem.
 Parents often have difficulty seeing what’s right in front of them because admitting their child is off the rails means their parenting was inadequate, that they failed in some way.
-So whoever it is you’re trying to help, don’t fail them.